 Working, as we do, on behalf of clients in diverse sectors, with equal diversity of services, products and markets, it’s clear how important a synergy between sales and marketing is.
 We have worked with our clients throughout ‘lockdown’ and we believe proper alignment of sales and marketing is the by far the best way to drive new business.

-Is ‘dangerous’ too strong a word?
-At the very least, it’s counter-productive.
-If the marketing team don’t know what the sales team need, to support their day to day activity and the sales team aren’t aware of the marketing objectives, the whole relationship can be weak.
+If the marketing team don’t know what the sales team need to support their day to day activity, and the sales team aren’t aware of the marketing objectives, the whole relationship quickly becomes compromised.

 However, is it easy for your sales team to translate and use the results effectively within their role, to reach your business objectives?